 Registering to vote is as easy as 1-2-3!
 Simply have your personal information, including name, address, and identification ready.
 This information is required by your state government as part of the registration process.
 Any personal information or other unique identifiers required by law for voter registration that are submitted in the process of registering to vote are used to produce the voter registration form to send to your local or state election officials and for the sole use of the National Association of REALTORS®.
 Any detailed information beyond your name and address (such as a state identification number or social security number) is NOT retained or stored.

 While the National Association of REALTORS® is providing this service to make it easier for you to register to vote, your registration form will be sent to and processed by your state or local election officials.
-To find out the status of your voter registration application, please contact your Secretary of State or local elections official (you will be given the correct office name and address after you have completed your registration form).

 Frequently Asked Questions

 NAR has attempted to match individual member names to their appropriate state voter file.
 For whatever reason, we were not able to find a match for your name on the voter file.
 This does not mean that you are not registered to vote!
 It just means that we were not able to match your name.
 There are a variety of reasons why this may have happened.
 For example, in many cases, we only have a business addresses for REALTOR® members.
 Or you may have registered to vote in a significantly different name than you use for your business.
 While our matching process can compensate for many variations (for example, “Joe” and “Joseph” or “123 4th Street” and “123 Fourth Street”), it is not perfect.
 Your official name may be John T. Smith, who is registered to vote in Oakville, OH, but you may conduct business as Thad Smith in Columbus, OH.
 You will know best if you are registered or not.
 Our goal is to make it easy for you to get registered in the event that you have not yet done so.
 Click here to update our lists.